Cozy Peach Kitchen

 • Flavor: BBQ chickpeas take on the flavor of the BBQ sauce that they are simmered in.
 Sweet BBQ sauce is my go-to because the high sugar content creates great browning and caramelization.
 I also include tips for how to make the chickpeas smoky and spicy to mix up their flavor.

 • Texture: Stovetop BBQ chickpeas are soft and have a sauce that is cooked down and concentrated to create a sticky-sweet coating on the chickpeas.
-The roasted chickpea version of this recipe can be as crispy as you want it to be!
+The oven-baked version can be as crispy as you want it to be!

 • Versatile: This is a super simple way to take a boring can of chickpeas and turn them into something more flavorful.
 Add BBQ chickpeas to bowls, wraps, salads, etc.